Brightscout/mattermost-test-management/data/test-cases/plugins/github/subscriptions/Update_subscription.md

 **Expected**

-The user should be able to view the message and verify the newly added subscriptions along with the previously added subscriptions in the desired channel or DM/GM on MM.
+The user should be able to view the message and verify the newly added subscriptions along with the previously added subscriptions which got overwritten in the desired channel or DM/GM on MM.